dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 # A picture of a computer program

-An easy way to think about a program is that it takes some sort of input, runs, and when finished provides some output.
+An easy way to think about a program is that it takes some sort of **input**, runs, and when finished provides some **output**.
 This is true for all programs, small and large, simple and complex.

-Let's look at an example we're all familiar with.
-The Google auto-complete program takes as input a search phrase that you provide to it, runs, and returns a list of the titles of the most relevant web pages matching that search term.
-You've all seen it in action.
+Let's look at an example we're all familiar with: the Google auto-complete program.
+You provide a search phrase as input, the program executes, and returns a list of the most relevant document titles as output.
+You've all seen it in action:

 ![alt text](../assets/images/about-my-job/google_search_initial.jpg "google autocomplete")